IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

 ## About custom Kabanero Repositories

-By default Kabanero Enterprise is configured to automatically use the latest release at [https://github.com/kabanero-io/collections](https://github.com/kabanero-io/collections).
+By default the Kabanero open source project is configured to automatically use the latest release at [https://github.com/kabanero-io/collections](https://github.com/kabanero-io/collections).

 The default collections can be modified to meet an organization's unique needs.